The following came out of a post-workshop discussion with students and

 and manipulated' projection compare with 'improvised' and 'realtime

 recording and manipulation?).
-There is a new book by an Australian couple
+There is a new book by an Australian couple in

-which is 'sort of' interesting on this topic.
+is 'sort of' interesting on this topic.

 c. what is 'experience' of performer who is 'controlling' this realtime